-CLASS 1 - Design Your Own Exhibit in Natural Resources, Conservation, Geology or Ecology -This class is for educational exhibits about natural resources, conservation, wildlife or ecology that do not fit into other categories.
-Entries must be appropriate for fair display and no larger than 24" inches x 24" inches.
+CLASS 1 - Design Your Own Exhibit in Natural Resources, Conservation, Geology or Ecology -This class is for educational exhibits relating to natural resources, conservation, geology or ecology ONLY!
+Entries must be appropriate for fair display and no larger than 24 inches x 24 inches.
 All entries must include a title and should be clear (a brief explanation or other method) about the intended purpose or message - what the exhibit is meant to show.
-Think about accuracy, creativity, educational value for viewers, and evidence of exhibitor's personal experiences and learning.
+Think about accuracy, creativity, educational value for viewers, and evidence of 4-H members personal experiences and learning.
 SF